SolomonBaarda/f21sm-lab/README.md

 1. Implement lab task six within the `PerformEdgeProcessing` method.
 You should modify the program so that it now outputs the original image, with the detected edges on top.
 You can optionally colour the edges to make them stand out.

     Bonus points if you can implement this using a parallel technique.

-## Task 7 (optional and difficult)

-1. Implement lab task seven within the `PerformEdgeProcessing` method.
-You should modify the edge processing algorithm to include an extra step which makes the detected edges thinner.